GNS-Science/nshm-nz-opensha/doc/process/opensha_processes.md

 ## 1. Rupture sets

 Rupture sets are built using the `run_{TYPE}_rupture_sets.py scripts`.
-There are three scripts, one each totr Azimuthal, Coulomb and Subduction.
+There are three scripts, one each for Azimuthal, Coulomb and Subduction.

 ### 1.1 Producing rupture sets